davidrumseymapcenter/student-docs/_pages/phones.md

 # Answering the Phone at the Rumsey Center
 Answer with, “Hi, thank you for calling the David Rumsey Map Center, this is [name].
 How can I help you?”
-While on the phone, complete one of the “Hi, thank you for calling the DRMC…” forms
+While on the phone, complete one of the “Hi, thank you for calling the DRMC…” forms in the Student Staff binder on the Reference Desk.

 **Common questions:**